 We remain a top trading partner in the Freely Associated States, but China's trade relationship is growing.
-We have trade surpluses in goods with all three countries totaling over \$300 million.

-In 2018 trade in goods between China and the Federated States of Micronesia was \$40.4 million in contrast to trade with the United States at \$47.6 million.
-In 2018 for the Marshall Islands, trade in goods with China was \$2.2 billion while trade with the United States was \$311 million.
-For Palau, trade in goods with China was \$13.9 million while with the United States it was \$21.9 million.
+We have trade surpluses in goods with all three countries totaling more than \$300 million.
+In 2018, trade in goods between China and the Federated States of Micronesia was \$40.3 million in contrast to \$47.6 million with the United States.
+For the Marshall Islands, trade in goods with China was \$2.2 billion while trade with the United States was \$311 million.
+For Palau, trade in goods with China was \$13.8 million while with the United States it was \$21.9 million.

 Against a backdrop of growing competition, there is uncertainty from our partners about the United States' willingness - and ability - to sustain our robust bilateral presence that has been a hallmark of much of the 20th century and that has contributed to peace, stability, and prosperity in the region.
 Our allies, partners, and other Pacific Island countries see our relationships with the Freely Associated States as a signal of our commitment to the Indo-Pacific.
-U.S. decisions related to post-2023 with the Federated States of Micronesia and the Marshall Islands, as well as post-2024 with Palau, will signal our enduring commitment to this critical region.